SECTION C: BUSINESS AND SUPPORT SERVICES

 - The check has a future date.

-- The payment amount is illegible or the numerical dollar amount does not match the amount written on the check.
+- The payment amount is not legible or the numerical dollar amount does not match the amount written on the check.

 - The check is signed by someone other than the holder of the account.